jreisinger/docs/data/notes/shell/exit-codes.md

     $ if grep -q bla /etc/passwd; then echo ok; else echo error; fi error

-The shell runs the command after the `if` keywords.
+The shell runs the command after the `if` keyword.
 If the command exits with 0, the `then` clause commands are executed, else `else` clause commands are run.